dmg-photobook/photobook_dataset/discriminator/README.md

 Put the models in the discriminator folder.

-Unzip [discriminator_data_full.zip](https://github.com/dmg-photobook/photobook_dataset/blob/master/discriminator_data_full.zip), rename the extracted folder to 'data' and move it under the discriminator folder.
+Unzip [discriminator_data_full.zip](https://github.com/dmg-photobook/photobook_dataset/blob/master/discriminator_data_full.zip), move the 'data' folder under the discriminator folder.

 If you would like to run the gold evaluation scripts, you would need 2 additional files:
 * test_seg2ranks.json